ForrestErickson/SerialPloterA0A1A2A3A4A5/README.md

 ## Instructions
 Use the Arduino IDE serial plotter but setting for 115200 BAUD.
-Open the plotter by pressing and holding <Ctrl> <Shift> and  pressing "L"
+Open the plotter by pressing and holding "Ctrl" and "Shift" keys and  pressing "L" key.
 Close and reopen the plotter to reset.
+Resize the window for your desired form factor.

 ## Other
    File: SerialPloterA0A1A2A3A4A5.ino